 Even with the iPhone put away, the list remains on Apple Watch so you can have easy access to it anywhere.
 And all the grouping and sorting of your OmniFocus lists are preserved on Apple Watch, so your items are organized by project, context, date, and so on, just as you are used to seeing them.

 If you need to work with your items in more detail, the continuity goes both ways.
-Just swipe the Handoff icon on your iPhone’s home screen to go directly to the same list, Perspective, or individual item you were just viewing on your Apple Watch.
+Swipe the Handoff icon on your iPhone’s home screen to go directly to the same list, Perspective, or individual item you were just viewing on your Apple Watch.